-- Economic Stability—this includes issues like poverty, employment (including being unemployed or underemployed), and food or housing insecurity.
+- Economic stability—this includes issues like poverty, employment (including becoming unemployed or underemployed), and food or housing insecurity.

 - Education—this includes variables like high school graduation rates, literacy levels, and access to early childhood education.

-- Neighborhood and Built Environment—this includes access to healthy foods, the quality of one’s housing, and neighborhood crime and violence rates.
+- Neighborhood and built environment—this includes access to healthy foods, quality of housing, and neighborhood crime and violence rates.

-Despite this, the onus of responsibility is often placed on individuals’ health behaviors.
-Recently, a state senator from North Carolina suggested that the state’s Latino population was harder hit by the coronavirus because they do not practice social distancing or wear masks as frequently as other groups.
-An Ohio lawmaker recently made similar remarks about Black Americans, stating that this population experienced a higher rate of coronavirus cases because they do not wash their hands as well as other groups.
+Despite this, individuals’ health behaviors take the brunt of the blame.
+During the pandemic, a state senator from North Carolina suggested that the coronavirus hit the state’s Latino population harder because they do not practice social distancing or wear masks as frequently as other groups.
+An Ohio lawmaker made similar remarks about Black Americans, stating that this population experienced a higher rate of coronavirus cases because they do not wash their hands as well as other groups.
 It is critical to point out here that many individuals—including policymakers—will often attribute individual behavior, rather than systemic causes, when trying to explain health disparities.

-When viewed from the lens of social determinants, there are many reasons outside of individual behavior that better explain why Black and Latino Americans are dying of COVID-19 at substantially higher rates than white Americans:
+When viewed from the lens of social determinants, there are many reasons outside of individual behavior that better explain why Black and Latino Americans died of COVID-19 at substantially higher rates than white Americans during the pandemic.

-- Economic Stability: 25% of Black and Latino workers are employed in the service industry and considered essential workers, leaving them at a higher risk of contracting the coronavirus.
+25% of Black and Latino workers are employed in the service industry and considered essential workers, which left them at a higher risk of contracting the coronavirus.
 Additionally, these essential worker positions are much less likely to have benefits such as paid sick leave, leaving individuals in the difficult predicament of going to work even if they have symptoms, when staying home could mean losing days’ or weeks’ worth of wages.

-- Social & Community Context: Black and Latino individuals are largely overrepresented in jail, prison, and detention center populations.
-These settings carry a large risk for infection due to congregate living, the inability to socially distance, and poor access to adequate healthcare.
+Black and Latino individuals are largely overrepresented in jail, prison, and detention center populations.
+These settings carry a large risk for infection due to:

-These are just a few examples of the social determinants that are impacting Black and Latino individuals’ health outcomes during the pandemic—there are many more aspects of SDOH that could also come into play.
-But what these clearly demonstrate is that, overwhelmingly, social determinants have a heavier hand in the poor outcomes among these populations during COVID-19.
-They also give a better explanation as to why Black and Latino individuals are dying at a higher rate than white Americans outside of simple individual health behaviors.
+These are just a few examples of the social determinants that impacted Black and Latino individuals’ health outcomes during the COVID-19 pandemic.
+There are many more aspects of SDOH that could also come into play.
+But what these clearly demonstrate is that, overwhelmingly, social determinants had a heavier hand in the poor outcomes among these populations during COVID-19 than among other populations.
+These are just a few examples of the social determinants that impacted Black and Latino individuals’ health outcomes during the COVID-19 pandemic.